 - Exploit competitor vulnerabilities and premier opportunities.
 Initial penetration and success are what you need to convince mainstream customers to switch or try your new solution.
 Don’t be afraid to pivot or adjust your attack as you see weaknesses in competitive offerings or major customer opportunities that you didn’t anticipate.
 General George Patton once said, “No battle plan survives the first contact with the enemy.”
 The same is true with an entrepreneurial idea — “no product or service stays the same once you get customers,” said AOL co-founder Steve Case.

 - Build collaborative partnerships.
 Many entrepreneurs forget about “white labeling” or strategic supplier relationships as routes to customers and long-term leadership.
 Don’t be afraid to communicate and negotiate to find win-win opportunities.

 - Send out scouts and be ready to counter any flank attacks from your competition.
 Charging into battle with blinders on, expecting no surprises or resistance, is foolhardy.
 Every smart entrepreneur reviews his strategy and progress at least weekly with their management team.
 Be sure to save some resources for changes and counter-attacks.
 Be willing to take risks, but don’t be reckless.

 In my experience, almost every startup has the challenge of tackling larger and more established adversaries or existing alternatives in the market they choose to serve.
 It makes sense to treat it like the life or death operation it really is.
 Don’t let your passion and ego limit your ability to enjoy the legacy and long-term success you have always dreamed.

-For more thoughts on startups introductions, view the free video entitled Business Plan Development Session 2.
+For more thoughts on startups introductions, view the free micro-thought video entitled Business Plan Development Session 2.

 Copyright ©John Trenary 2022